Former Eagles coordinators reunite as head coaches at Cardinals-Colts joint practices

 But the coaching intangibles haven’t changed, and it’s a primary reason they agreed to hold two workouts against one another at Grand Park Sports Campus in suburban Indianapolis — prior to Saturday’s second preseason game.

-The shoving matches and fights that have become a feature of other joint practices were not a problem Wednesday night and were not expected to mar Thursday night’s finale, either.
+The shoving matches and fights that have become a feature of other joint practices were largely avoided over both days, though a minor scuffle between the teams occurred on a kickoff drill Thursday night.

 “Shane’s got like eight plans, but the practice schedule will be the same as yesterday,” Gannon said before the rain arrived Thursday.
 “I thought it (Wednesday) was a pretty clean practice, the right way, good intensity.
 I thought we did a good job, both teams did a good job of protecting their teams as well.”

-While Gannon and Steichen were all business on the field, off it they got a chance to share some time together.
+While they were all business on the field, off it they got a chance to share some time together.

 When the Cardinals arrived in Westfield, Indiana, on Tuesday night, Steichen took the Cardinals coaches to dinner — with his trademark script.